dritter4/dritter4.github.io/_posts/2023-6-26-reflecting-first-year-graduate-school.md

 ### CMP 6010 Community & Regional Analysis

-While I probably won’t have a need for the advanced methods I learned in this course, it was very helpful to become familiar with American Community Survey (ACS) data and gain more experience in Excel, especially when it came to pivot tables and dashboards.
+This course focused on advanced methods for projecting population and job growth and it was very helpful to become familiar with American Community Survey (ACS) data and gain more experience in Excel, especially when it came to pivot tables and dashboards.
 We had to create an interactive dashboard for our semester project, and I was able to sync the slicers across multiple tables and charts using Power Pivot’s data model functionality.
-However, Power Pivot is a Windows-only feature, so I ended up recreating the dashboard so that it would work on any operating system.
+However, Power Pivot is a Windows-only feature, so I ended up recreating the dashboard so that it would work on any operating system, which was a fun challenge.

 ![_config.yml]({{ site.baseurl }}/images/uofu-mcmp/cmp6010-dashboard.png)